 My first long adult vacation outside my comfort zone was at a resort in Cancun for 8 days in 2012 for Josh and Erica’s destination wedding.
 (I had vacationed elsewhere, never as far away or as long).
 What made Cancun immensely enjoyable (besides J & E’s lovely ceremony overlooking the Caribbean) was having most of our immediate family at the same resort.
 I tried new things like scuba diving, drinking margaritas until my nose and lips were partially paralyzed (it was two, honest 2), shopping for souvenirs, eating different foods.
 Besides narrowly avoiding slamming my head on several 8 inch nails protruding on the underside of their less than OSHA approved massive dock at the resort there is not one negative I have about that fabulous trip.
 The rooms were beautiful (ours had the best view), the staff was attentive and polite, the food in several restaurants onsite, above average.

 But I’ve never been bit by the bug to see the world.
 So why did this stay at home grandma take not one, but 2 trips abroad-2 years in a row?
 What would possess me when I’d managed to stay state side (besides the wedding￼) for 65 years with nary a inkling to travel outside the US?
-Guess that depends on who was asking.
+Guess that depends on who’s asking.
 It was my daughter Shannon-both times.
 (She’s got the travel bug).
 The first trip was 12 days in Italy.
 Rome, Florence, Assisi and Venice.
 I literally knew nothing about any of these cities or the popular spots that made them famous.
 Once we landed and began to tour, it was overwhelming.
 My mind (and body) just couldn’t keep up.
 Sistene Chapel, Vatican, Duomo Cathedral (it’s pink, white and green marble) Michelangelo’s David, Priscilla’s catacombs, Saint Francis in Assisi and my top vote getter, The Coliseum.
 And the few I mentioned were just the tip of the iceberg that our group took in.
 But the stop I think about most often?
 Just hold on for a sec.

 My trip to France in 2017 (Germany was just a quickie side trip) wasn’t well planned.
 No tour guide who had you at the train station at 7 am, forking over a ticket, telling me how long the ride was, here’s your breakfast box, then handing me an itinerary 3 pages long.
 Yup, every second was accounted for.
 In Paris we had no agenda, so when Shannon said, “we only have 3 days for sightseeing.
 These are the biggies, take your pick.”
 I don’t know if I was just more impressed with what France had to offer (in my mind France had never been very impressive) or that we were on our own without direction or supervision.
 Since I never really wanted to go to France, it came as a pleasant surprise when The Louvre, Eiffel Tower, Notre Dame and Arc de Triomphe impressed me.
 Much more than I thought they would.